Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Surprise, interface merging.

-When you have multiple interfaces called the same thing, objects implementing that name of interface have to implement all of them.
+When you have multiple interfaces with the same name, objects implementing them have to implement them all.

 We can prove Cats have an age with hasOwnProperty...

 ## null prototypes

-or surprise, we could, if our cats were guaranteed to have the method hasOwnProperty.
+or SURPRISE, we could, if our cats were guaranteed to have the method hasOwnProperty.

 At this point you might be wondering, is TypeScript even on?

 I promise it is, and has been this whole time.

-Dogs aren't Cats, this is an error.
+Look, Dogs aren't Cats, this is an error.

 Speaking of our dogs, remember how they inherited from each other.